More on Demi Lovato’s Addiction Story

 Regardless of one’s life accomplishments, societal roles, and stature, addiction can sink its dangerous claws in just about anyone.
 Even the fame and success of a Hollywood celebrity doesn’t deter the ability to fall victim to substance abuse.
 And there’s no one better to attest to that statement than singer, songwriter, and actor Demi Lovato.

-Since the time she was 17, Demi has struggled heavily with addiction, eating disorders, and mental illness.
-Her journey to sobriety is a harrowing one but comes with a wealth of lessons we can learn from.
-From the start, Demi Lovato has been very transparent about her struggle with substance abuse in hopes that it will help others who are fighting the same battle.
+Since the time they were 17, Demi has struggled heavily with addiction, eating disorders, and mental illness.
+Their journey to sobriety is a harrowing one but comes with a wealth of lessons we can learn from.
+From the start, Demi Lovato has been very transparent about their struggle with substance abuse in hopes that it will help others who are fighting the same battle.